 Can’t see the embedded Video?
 Watch the Before Starting Video on YouTube

 Your first video might be one of the toughest videos you ever make.
 The first time making anything can be tough.
-With video, you know others are going watch it, probably scrutinize it, and they won’t even know if it’s your first for fiftieth.
+With video, you know others are going watch it, probably scrutinize it, and they won’t even know if it’s your first or fiftieth.
 You also don’t know what you don’t know about the process and have yet to build a body of knowledge to help you estimate time or to know what problems you might encounter.
 Challenges abound, but none of them are so large that you can’t overcome them.
-We’ve been there, made a lot of mistakes, and learned that we want to share with you.
+We’ve been there, made a lot of mistakes, and learned success strategies that we want to share with you.
 The guide below will get you off to a great start.

 Start.
 Pick a Project and Begin